 Camping in the park is another option and an excellent way to keep costs down.
 There are seven campgrounds in the park, and all campgrounds are by reservation only.
 Central campgrounds are Jenny Lake and Signal Mountain.
 We camped at Colter Bay Campground, a great spot for kids.
 It has a fantastic beach and tons of amenities that make it feel like summer camp.
 You can learn about the campgrounds here.

 READ NEXT: How To Enjoy Camping With A Toddler

 TIP: For both hotels and camping, book your stay as soon as possible.
 Six months to a year in advance is ideal.

 Jackson is located south of Grand Teton and is a fabulous gateway town.
 Ample restaurants, shops, and outdoor activities make it a great place to base yourself.

 Here are our recommendations for the best places to stay near Grand Teton with kids.

 If you’re looking for a conventional hotel with a concierge, the Springhill Suites by Marriott is a great option for families with larger rooms, an outdoor pool, and complimentary breakfast.
 You can read reviews and check prices here.
-We don’t typically stay in hotels, but when we do, we gravitate toward Marriott because of their loyalty rewards program and their excellent service.
+We don’t typically stay in hotels, but when we do, we gravitate toward Marriott because of its loyalty rewards program and its excellent service.

 You can browse through other highly rated hotels in Jackson here.